by Alan Wilson

 Here Comes the Sun

-I believe over the last 16 years we have created an innovative evidence based series of programmes to transform family relationships, they just need to be picked up or promoted and accepted by a suitable person or organisation to make a societal change!
+Over the last 16 years we have co-created an innovative evidence based suite of programmes to transform family relationships, they just need to be picked up or promoted and accepted by a relevant educational organisation to make a societal change!

 I’ve been blessed and guided to challenge conventional thinking and I’m living my dream.